-- F4045A.
-After entering Data Available from Hot Standby, the STM shall begin to indicate and supervise the following memorized data. - a) Valid balise information. - b) Balise errors and their related error messages. - c) For BF2 or BF3, an 80-supervision (with or without braking curve) shall be started [3.3.4].
+- F4045A.51a After entering Data Available from Hot Standby, the STM shall begin to indicate and supervise the following memorized data. - a) Valid balise information. - b) Balise errors and their related error messages. - c) For BF2 or BF3, an 80-supervision (with or without braking curve) shall be started [3.3.4]. - d) Stop signal passage: - 1.
+If ETCS mode has not been equal to TRIP after the stop signal, it shall be handled as an unpermitted stop signal passage.